veritysetup(8) — Linux manual page

 --root-hash-file <path> verify <data_device> <hash_device>

 Verifies device without activation (in userspace).
-Root hash
+Root hash is

-passed via a file rather than inline.
+passed via file rather than inline.

 veritysetup --fec-device=<fec_device> --fec-roots=10 format